augustoclaro/my-flappy-bird/README.md

-# my-flappy-bird
+#my-flappy-bird
-My flappy bird like game written in javascript for fun and learn.
+Flappy bird like html 5 and javascript game, for fun and learn.